-She's trying to be the first black woman to visit every country
+The first black woman to visit every country in the world

 Sometimes, though, the tables turn and Nabongo finds herself abroad speaking on behalf of Americans.
 This is particularly likely in countries that have warned their citizens against traveling to the United States or have concerns about gun violence.

-"While I've been abroad, I've had people ask me about how safe is the US, especially for people of color," Nabongo says.
+"While I've been abroad, I've had people ask me about how safe is the US, especially for people of color," Nabongo said.

 "And you know, I have to tell them, 'Yes, there is a high risk for you in particular in urban areas.
 But then also in rural areas because you're a minority.'
 It's a very strange and difficult thing to navigate."